-As employed is considered a person who, during the survey week, was in gainful employment and received a monetary salary for at least an hour of work or fringe benefits, or profit, or someone who has been temporarily off work.
+As employed is considered a person who, during the survey week, received a monetary salary or fringe benefits or profit for at least an hour of gainful employment, or someone who has been temporarily off work.
 More detailed definitions are available from Statistics Finland.

 In recent years, the employment rate has risen in the older workforce.
 In the past ten years the employment rate has increased clearly in all 55+ age groups.
-This positive trend continued also in 2021 in nearly all age groups.
+This positive trend continued also in 2022 in nearly all age groups.